Information and Facts about the Physical Bible

 Jesus told his disciples in a parable at the Last Supper that believers are all part of this wedding.

-Jesus will return to gather his bride (believers) to live with him in a new world.
+Some time in the unknown future, Jesus will return to gather his bride (believers) to live with him in a new world.

 These are the three most important messages that the Bible reveals to us.

-• The foundational core of Christianity is
+The foundational cores of Christianity are:

 Creation.
 God created humans, Earth, and the universe.

-Sin is the ultimate cause of death for all humans.
+Sin: God's creation is not behaving according to his expectations and is the ultimate cause of death for all humans.

-Salvation.
-The death of Jesus paid for our sins.
+Salvation: The death of Jesus paid for our sins.

-Judgment.
-What we do on Earth is judged by God.
+Judgment: What we do on Earth is judged by God.

-Path to heaven.
-The path to heaven is a gift obtained by having faith in God.
+Heaven: The path to heaven is a gift obtained by having faith in God.

-• The Bible explains why we are here and gives hope for an everlasting afterlife.
+The Bible explains why we are here and gives hope for an everlasting afterlife.

 "Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea."